strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/update-folder-structure.md

 !!!include(developer-docs/latest/update-migration-guides/migration-guides/v4/snippets/codemod-prerequisites.md)!!!
 :::

-A [codemod](https://github.com/strapi/codemods/blob/main/migration-helpers/update-plugin-folder-structure.js) can be used to update the folder structure of a plugin for v4.
+The [`update-plugin-folder-structure` codemod](https://github.com/strapi/codemods/blob/main/migration-helpers/update-plugin-folder-structure.js) can be used to update the folder structure of a plugin for v4.

 ::: caution
 This codemod creates a new v4 plugin, leaving the v3 plugin in place.
 We recommend confirming the v4 version of the plugin is working properly before deleting the v3 version.